 Producing Sugarbeet Seed

 The Willamette Valley is the primary source for sugarbeet seed used in North America.
 Mild winters, low disease pressure and dry harvest weather makes the area desirable for growing seed.
 During World War I and II, the supply of seed from Europe was insufficient, which required seed companies to find a growing area in North America.
-West Coast Beet Seed is jointly owned by a group of sugarbeet seed and sugar companies.
+West Coast Beet Seed (WCBS) is jointly owned by a group of sugarbeet seed and sugar companies (American Crystal Sugar Co, Hilleshög, and SESVanderHave).

 WCBS grows sugarbeet hybrid seed and parental stocks.
 Stock seed productions often are grown in plots from 0.1 to 5 acres and need isolation from commercial productions and other stock seed productions.
 Appropriate isolation may be several miles from the nearest commercial seed production field.
 Much of the work is done by hand including rogueing to remove undesirable and off type plants.
 The goal is to produce uniform seed for the variety planted for eventual commercial hybrid production.

-The majority of seed is produced through the transplant method where seed is planted in beds for four months to produce stecks (small beets).
+The majority of commercial seed is produced through the transplant method where seed, supplied by member seed companies, is planted in beds for four months to produce stecks (small beets).
 The stecks are moved into commercial fields (typically 10 to 50 acres) in Jan to Mar.
-Seed is supplied from seed companies.
 The crop will be in the ground for 12 months.
-A rotation of 5 different crops between sugarbeet seed production is used.
+A rotation of 5 different crops between sugarbeet seed production is used, to ensure trait purity.

 Stecklings are harvested and placed in bags to move to the final fields for commercial seed production.